 A Few Other Destinations For Your Tuscany Itinerary

-There are plenty of destinations to explore in Tuscany beyond the traditional favorites and there are just too many places to fit in a 3-day itinerary.
-That’s why we feel it wouldn’t be fair not to mention a few other beautiful places in Tuscany.
+There are plenty of destinations to explore in Tuscany beyond the traditional favorites and there are just too many places to fit in a 3-day itinerary which is why we feel it wouldn’t be fair not to mention a few other beautiful places you can add in your itinerary if you have the time.

 How did you like our guide to spending 3 days in Tuscany?
 Did you get some useful suggestions for your upcoming trip?
 Did you ever visit Tuscany and if so, what did you like the most?
 Feel free to share your thoughts in the comments below.